 HEM4113 – Research Methods - course II

-Empirical research in social sciences.
-This course focuses on methodological challenges of doing empirical research in social sciences:
+This course focuses on methodological challenges of doing empirical research in social science:

 Recommended previous knowledge